Daniel Conahan: Hog Trail Murders

-Conahan is believed to have been responsible for the Hog Trail Murders in Florida between 1993 and 1996.
-He is currently incarcerated and on death row for the murder of one of the victims, Richard Montgomery.
-Although he has yet to be brought to trial on the other killings, he is generally believed to have committed them.
-Furthermore, since Conahan's incarceration, several additional remains have been discovered and he has been named a suspect in those deaths as well.
+Conahan was believed to be responsible for the Hog Trail Murders in Florida between 1993 and 1996.
+He was on death row for the murder of one of the victims, Richard Montgomery.
+While he was never brought to trial on the other killings, he is generally believed to have committed them.
+After Conahan's incarceration, several additional remains were discovered, and he was named a suspect in those deaths as well.

-Facial reconstruction of previously unidentified victim, known as John Doe #1; DNA tests in 2021 identified victim as Gerald “Jerry” Lombard.
+Facial reconstruction of previously unidentified victim, known as John Doe #1; DNA tests in 2021 identified victim as Gerald "Jerry" Lombard.